cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 the server is deemed to have adverse privacy consequences).
 Similarly, transcript3- is defined as transcript3 with server identification information removed if so desired.
+Note that the MAC in KE3 is computed over IdU, which the initiator is the identity used to create `credential_request`.

+### SIGMA key derivation

-KEY DERIVATION.
-Key in SIGMA-I are derived as
+Keys in SIGMA-I are derived as

 ~~~
 SK, Km2, Km3, Ke2, Ke3 = HKDF(salt=0, IKM, info, L)